 What Are SAGE Agents?

 SAGE agents are autonomous AI entities that execute tasks on the SAGE network.
-Unlike traditional smart contracts that require coding knowledge to create and deploy, SAGE agents can be created and instructed using natural language, making them accessible to everyone.
+SAGE agents can be created and instructed using natural language, making them accessible to everyone.

 SAGE agents can understand and execute complex instructions from simple natural language commands, resulting in a new generation of micro-apps that people use every day.